tomxue/ReSampler/windows-build.md

+## Building ReSampler on Windows

+#### using Visual Studio

+- Just open the project file (ReSampler.vcxproj) in Visual Studio
+- Choose the configuration you want (eg Release x64)
+- BUILD !!

 #### using minGW-W64 under Windows (to build 64-bit .exe):
 - use MinGW-W64 with Posix Threads and SEH
 - {...}\MinGW-W64\mingw64\bin must be added to Path